synaptecltd/slipstream/README.md

 2. The data compression must be lossless.
 3. The protocol should be flexible.
 It should support any number of samples per message so that it can be used for different applications where efficient representation of measurement data is useful.
 For example, 2 to 8 samples per message may be appropriate for real-time applications while still benefitting from compression, and much larger messages could be used for archiving fault or event records, with excellent compression opportunities.
 4. Optimise for the lowest data size for minimal network data transfer and for small file sizes for saving event captures to permanent storage.
 5. Assume that out-of-band communications will agree sampling rate and number of variables to be transferred, similar to IEEE C37.118.2 configuration frames and STTP.
-This helps reduce the amount of data to be send in the main data stream to allow successful decoding.
+This helps reduce the amount of data to be sent in the main data stream to allow successful decoding.
 6. Ensure that data quality and time synchronisation information are strictly preserved and provided for every data sample.
 7. Prefer efficient encode and decode processing, with up-front allocations, where possible.
 However, the compression will naturally improve the end-to-end latency, due to the reduced data to be processed and transferred.
 8. The protocol should produce a byte stream which is suitable for a variety of transport methods, such as Ethernet, UDP, TCP, HTTP, WebSocket, and saving to a file.